-The DSL will be given the time, funding, training, resources and support to:
+The DSL will be given the time, funding, training, resources, and support to:

-- Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly
+- Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children. - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly. - Develop local and trust level safeguarding policies as needed. - Ensure that a child's child protection file is copied for the new educational establishment as soon as possible when a child moves educational settings, and that this file is transferred securely and separately from the main pupil file. - Ensure that all staff receive appropriate Child Protection and Safeguarding Training and maintain training records.

-The DSL will also keep the headteacher informed of any issues, and liaise with local authority case managers and designated officers for child protection concerns as appropriate.
+The DSL will also keep the headteacher informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate.

 The full responsibilities of the DSL and deputy are set out in their job description.

-5.3 The governing board
+5.3 Governance

-The governing board will approve this policy at each review, ensure it complies with the law and hold the headteacher to account for its implementation.
+The Trust Board will approve the central template policy at each review and ensure it complies with the law.
+The Local Academy Committee will approve the school specific policy, ensure it complies with the law, and hold the headteacher to account for its implementation.

-The governing board will appoint a link governor (Ms Sandra Balkwill) to monitor the effectiveness of this policy in conjunction with the full governing board.
+The Board will appoint a senior board level (or equivalent) lead to monitor the effectiveness of this policy in conjunction with the Local Academy Committee.
 This is always a different person from the DSL.